newrelic/entity-definitions/docs/synthesis.md

 ### Tags

-After a rule matches you can also define a set of attributes that can be copied into entity tags.
+You can also define a set of attributes that can be copied into entity tags.
+These attributes will only be copied after a datapoint matches a rule.

 ```yaml
 synthesis: